milkiyas-web/A2SV-Web-track/Todoapp-react/README.md

 # 📝 Todo App

-This is a simple and minimalistic **Todo List Web Application** built with HTML, CSS, and JavaScript.
+This is a simple and minimalistic **Todo List Web Application** built with React and Typescript.
 It allows users to:

 - Add new tasks
 - Edit existing tasks